wessenstam/coreworkshop/lab_network_configuration/lab_network_configuration.rst

    .. figure:: images/network_config_04.png

    The configured virtual network will now be available across all nodes within the cluster.
 Virtual networks in AHV behave like Distributed Virtual Switches in ESXi, meaning you do not need to configure the same settings on each individual host within the cluster.
-When creating VMs in IPAM managed networks, the IP can optionally be manually specified during vNIC creation.
+When creating VMs in IPAM managed networks, the IP can optionally be manually specified during the **add NIC** process.

 Setup User VM Network with IPAM ...............................